fatedier/frp/README.md

 ### Dashboard

-Check frp's status and proxies's statistics information by Dashboard.
+Check frp's status and proxies' statistics information by Dashboard.

 Configure a port for dashboard to enable this feature: